manikandan-ravikiran/market-duke-attribute-recognition/README.md

 We also include the [LICENSE_DukeMTMC](https://github.com/vana77/DukeMTMC-attribute/blob/master/LICENSE_DukeMTMC.txt).
 If you want to share, create and adapt the DukeMTMC dataset, please follow this license.

 The original DukeMTMC-attribute evaluation code is under the MIT License.
 We niether own or share resposiblity for the annotation errors.

+The original PETA dataset is licensed in terms as specified by http://mmlab.ie.cuhk.edu.hk/projects/PETA.html, we neither own or share responsiblity for the annotations given here.
+Instead its a mere csv conversion of the mat files for ease of my personal use.